Urgent Update for Winter 2026 White Flag Emergency Shelter

 Q. How long can I stay?

 A. We are a short-term emergency shelter, and we will work to support your housing goals.
+Initial stays are up to 7 days and can be extended with access to housing supports.

 Q. My abuser will hurt me if they find me.
 What kind of security do you offer?